 Recognizing that 2019 will be a particularly difficult year for Republicans in the legislature, Davis, along with Karen Darnell above, will be busy analyzing legislation for OCL as the leader of the Energy and Transportation Team.

 Carol Williams is a PCP from the Silverton area (precinct 684).
 She is a native Oregonian and has lived in several communities: Born in Salem, raised in Woodburn, she volunteered on the planning commission in Canyonville during the early '90s and later landed in Hillsboro where she was a mediator with the city's Community Mediation Program and the Washington County court system for fifteen years.
 She was first elected PCP in 2016 and was elected by the central committee to be an alternate delegate.
 She moved into a delegate role as a spot opened.
-Always willing to volunteer, Carol is also vice-chair of the Events Committee with Jessica Davidson.
+Always willing to volunteer, Carol is the current Chair of the Events Committee.
 Her spirit is infectious; this year she persuaded her husband to join her on the central committee.

 A PCP since only 2017, Carol Zielinski has eagerly volunteered for Marion County candidates and many other support opportunities with Marion County Republicans; in addition to activities with MCRCC, she serves on the board of Capital City Republican Women as its secretary.
 She and her husband have a small hazelnut orchard in the Brooks area north of Salem.
 Not afraid to voice her perspective, she is active in Marion County and Oregon Republican Facebook groups.
 "A Republican for as long as I can remember..."
 Carol holds to conservative principles.
 She looks forward to this new opportunity to expand her horizons and participate in Oregon Republican politics